MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 ## Initialize a qubit using measurement

 The first step is to define a Q# operation that will initialize a qubit to a known state.
-This can be called to set a qubit to a classical state, meaning it either returns `Zero` 100% of the time or returns `One` 100% of the time. `Zero` and `One` are Q# constants that represent the only two possible results of a measurement of a qubit.
+This can be called to set a qubit to a classical state, meaning it either returns `Zero` 100% of the time or returns `One` 100% of the time. `Zero` and `One` are Q# values that represent the only two possible results of a measurement of a qubit.

 In your project, replace the contents of `Program.qs` with the following code: